graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

 In this tutorial, you will write code for training a simple fully connected network on the MNIST dataset to illustrate how to use infeed and outfeed queues with a custom training function.

+If you are not familiar with how to run TensorFlow 2 models on the IPU, you may wish to read our [MNIST starter tutorial](../../../simple_applications/tensorflow2/mnist) .

 Requirements:

 * Installed and enabled Poplar